 For outbound sales positions (sales reps who prospect for customers and typically pitch many customers before making a sale), I might put base wages at 40 to 70 percent of targeted total compensation.
 Where I might be on this wide range would depend upon the difficulty and sophistication of the sales process.

-For example, if the sales rep is selling computer software and most of his or her sales are updates to repeat customers, then I might be closer to the 70 percent range.
+For example, if the sales rep is selling small business insurance and most of his or her sales are updates to repeat customers, then I might be closer to the 70 percent range.

 And in this case, I would probably structure his or her compensation as base pay plus a bonus for hitting sales targets and perhaps additional bonuses for selling either new accounts or new products to existing accounts.
 In this situation, I will most likely pay the bonus annually.